aFarkas/lazysizes/plugins/parent-fit/README.md

 ##Usage

 For this to work properly the physical aspect-ratio of the image candidates need to be calculable.
-To do so at least one of the image candidates inside the ``srcset`` attribute also need to include a **h** (height) descriptor.
+To do so at least one of the image candidates inside the ``srcset`` attribute also need to include a **h** (height) descriptor for at least one image candidate in each `srcset`.

 ###object-fit: contain|cover usage